FilipeLima/GettingAndCleaningDataJohnsHopkins/README.md

-# GettingAndCleaningDataJohnsHopkings
+# GettingAndCleaningDataJohnsHopkins

-The repository for the project of the Getting And Cleaning Data Course from the Johns Hopkings Data Science Specialization
+The repository for the project of the Getting And Cleaning Data Course from the Johns Hop kings Data Science Specialization

 ## First Script
 The first script you should run is `Setup Dataset.R`.
 That script will: